Single Stair Housing Studies

 While designing Split Switchback Housing, we tested a few variants to see if it could serve as a prototypical solution for Denver.
 In 2025, we used the National Single Stair Housing Competition as an opportunity to test the approach on three sites with wildly different dimensions and conditions.

-Denver’s Split Switchback Housing had both street & alley access and was large enough to allow for setbacks on all sides.
+The Denver project had both street & alley access and was large enough to allow for setbacks on all sides.
 Across the new sites we tested: zero-lot-line conditions, single-sided fire truck access, on-site fire lanes, and alternative unit layouts.

-Denver’s Split Switchback Housing had both street & alley access and was large enough to allow for setbacks on all sides.
+The Denver project had both street & alley access and was large enough to allow for setbacks on all sides.
 Across the new sites we tested: zero-lot-line conditions, single-sided fire truck access, on-site fire lanes, and alternative unit layouts.

 Logic & Constraints